 - Disclosures required by law, for example for anti-money laundering purposes or to tax authorities.

 International Transfers of Personal Data

 For example, we may share personal information with our subsidiaries, such as Harding Loevner (UK) Ltd. for legitimate business purposes.
-Also, as an affiliate of Affiliated Managers Group, Inc. (AMG), we may share information with AMG about our experiences or transactions with clients or their accounts.
+Also, as an affiliate of Affiliated Managers Group, Inc. (AMG), we may share information with AMG about our experiences or about transactions with clients or their accounts.

-Where we require your personal information to comply with Anti-Money Laundering (AML)or other applicable legal or regulatory requirements, failure to provide this information means that we may not be able to accept you as a client.
+Where we require your personal information to comply with Anti-Money Laundering (AML) or other applicable legal or regulatory requirements, failure to provide this information means that we may not be able to accept you as a client.

 Security of Client Information and Access Limitations

 Harding Loevner LP has policies and procedures in place that are designed to safeguard the confidentiality of personal information.
 These include: